 vi Timing and cost considerations

 The decision on infringement is usually issued much quicker than the decision on validity.
-The average duration of an infringement proceeding in the first instance ranges between 10 (for Mannheim), 12 (for Munich) and 16–20 (for Düsseldorf) months after the complaint was filed.
+The average duration of infringement proceedings in the first instance ranges between nine and 10 months for Mannheim, 12 months for Munich and between 15 and 20 months for Düsseldorf after the complaint was filed.
 The FPC currently needs at least 24 months to render a decision, often much longer.
-Because the FPC is more likely to invalidate a patent than an infringement court is likely to stay the case, this difference in timing often leads to provisionally enforceable first (or even second) instance infringement decisions based on patents that are subsequently invalidated.
+Because the FPC is more likely to invalidate a patent than an infringement court is to stay the case, this difference in timing often leads to provisionally enforceable first (or even second) instance infringement decisions based on patents that are subsequently invalidated.

-The costs of a first instance nullity proceeding range between the costs of an appeal and a further appeal in an infringement proceeding for the same value in dispute.
-The FPC usually uses the value in dispute of the infringement proceeding and adds 25 per cent.
+The costs of first instance nullity proceedings range between the costs of an appeal and a further appeal in infringement proceedings for the same value in dispute.
+The FPC usually uses the value in dispute of the infringement proceedings and adds 25 per cent.
 The statutory fees of the nullity action are then calculated based on this increased value in dispute.

 vii Preliminary injunctions